NitaMarius10/kawasaki-automation-tests/README.md

+E-Commerce Test Automation Framework

-🏍️ Kawasaki Automation Tests A complete, scalable, and maintainable automation testing framework built from scratch to perform end-to-end testing for the Kawasaki Romania e-commerce platform.
+🏍️ Kawasaki Automation Tests

+A complete, scalable, and maintainable automation testing framework built from scratch to perform end-to-end testing for the Kawasaki Romania e-commerce platform.
 It covers critical account lifecycle flows (create account → log in → delete account) and negative scenarios for login validation, ensuring a seamless user experience and high product reliability.

 📌 Overview This project demonstrates the ability to build a professional-grade automation framework using industry best practices.
 It combines modular architecture, advanced reporting, and CI/CD readiness to deliver fast, reliable, and repeatable test execution.